 Anticipation.
 Excitement.
 Joy.
 Bringing home a new Goldendoodle puppy is a moment that’s filled with all the good feels.
-And, along with all the joys, you may have a few new puppy jitters too.
+Yet, along with all the joys, there may be a few new puppy jitters too.

-From puppy-proofing your home to making sure you have everything your puppy needs—there’s so much to do.
+From puppy proofing your home to making sure you have everything your puppy needs—there’s so much to do.
 I get it!
-I’ve been in your soon-to-be-carried-around-by-a-new-puppy shoes. 😉
+I’ve been in your new puppy shoes.

 Recently, our family brought a new puppy into our pack—an F1 Goldendoodle named Sadie.
 We’re in the middle of puppyhood again and it’s joyful, chaotic, and kinda crazy!

 So, while there are plenty of resources on puppyhood, you’ve found the one that’s real life.
 (BTW…I’m writing this article with one sweet senior Goldendoodle resting at my feet and one wiggly Goldendoodle puppy snuggling on my lap.)

 By the end of this article, you’ll have my Goldendoodle mom advice on what you can look forward to when bringing home a new puppy.
 Plus, you’ll get helpful hacks and tips that I’ve learned along the way.